Booking a motivational speaker can make or break your event.

 Wrong wiring: Planners choose a famous name because of the dopamine hit of recognition.
 The audience’s brain, however, disengages if the content lacks relevance.

 Right wiring: Planners choose based on story, connection, and customization.
-The audience’s brain lights up with dopamine, oxytocin, and serotonin — the cocktail of memory, trust, and well-being.
+The audience’s brain lights up with dopamine, oxytocin, and serotonin.
+That is the cocktail of memory, trust, and well-being.

 Credibility: Do they speak from authentic life experience?